-In online stochastic optimisation decisions are made one step at a time using stochastic information about future events.
+In an online stochastic algorithm decisions are made one step at a time using stochastic information about future events.
 After each time step the uncertainty and the effect of all actions is revealed, updating the state of the system.
 Decisions for the next period are computed and the process is repeated.
-It has been used successfully on a wide variety of problems (e.g., [2, 1]).
+Online stochastic optimisation has been used successfully on a wide variety of problems (e.g., (Powell, Simao, and Bouzaiene-Ayari 2012; Van Hentenryck and Bent 2006)).

-Our algorithms use a rolling finite horizon as illustrated in Fig. 1, where the time steps $1, \ldots, n$ are aligned to each horizon with $t_0 = t^$.
-Optimisation is performed for each horizon using stochastic information for any unrevealed inputs and then the actions for the first time step are executed in the real world.
+Our algorithms use a rolling finite horizon as illustrated in Figure 1, where the time steps $1, \ldots, n$ are aligned to each horizon with $t_0 = t^$ .
+Optimisation is performed within each horizon using stochastic information for any unrevealed inputs, and then the actions for the first time step are executed in the real world.